Do you see the FE glass as half-empty or half-full?

 While it’s easy for those outside FE to criticise the sector for being downbeat, this is a gross misunderstanding of the passion and determination running through it.
 There’s no lack of vision and ambition, but this must always be tempered with realism.

-As Ian Pretty, chief executive of the 157 Group, put it in last week’s TES (“FE may be a Cinderella, but it shall go to the ball”), challenges can be viewed as problems or as opportunities.
-And as Mr Boles told the conference, it was time for those running colleges to “change your approach” to adapt to the current funding reality.
-But by insisting that “most” providers needed to become “more flexible, more entrepreneurial, and quicker off the mark”, this strayed into the realm of the patronising.
+As Ian Pretty, chief executive of the 157 Group, has put it, challenges can be viewed as problems or as opportunities.
+And as Mr Boles told the conference, it is time for those running colleges to “change your approach” to adapt to the current funding reality.
+But by insisting that “most” providers need to become “more flexible, more entrepreneurial, and quicker off the mark”, this strayed into the realm of the patronising.

-Sarah Simons’ feature on prison education (pages 46-47) makes it clear that FE is a sector that has developed unrivalled expertise in delivering to the most vulnerable individuals in the most challenging of circumstances.
+Sarah Simons’ feature on prison education (available free to subscribers) makes it clear that FE is a sector that has developed unrivalled expertise in delivering to the most vulnerable individuals in the most challenging of circumstances.

 Are there things the sector could do better to meet the country’s skills shortages?
 Undoubtedly.